 We currently do not have any scheduled sales at our normal location.

 Gathered Goods Marketplace FAQs

 What is the CARITAS Gathered Goods Marketplace?

 - The CARITAS Gathered Goods Marketplace is a place to find a wide variety of items like china cabinets, collectibles, office furniture, art, books, mirrors, and more at bargain prices.
 Shoppers get a great deal, and CARITAS uses the proceeds to serve more of our most vulnerable neighbors.
-Marketplaces are typically held on the first Friday of each month from 10:00 a.m. to 2:00 p.m. and on the third Wednesday from 9:00 a.m. to 1:00 p.m.
-We also open the Marketplace on a Saturday once a Month.
-Check out our upcoming dates to stay tuned!
+Currenlty, we are exploring holding an online auction.
+Stay tuned for more details.
+Previously, marketplaces are typically held on the first Friday of each month from 10:00 a.m. to 2:00 p.m. and on the third Wednesday from 3:00 p.m. to 6:00 p.m.

 Well, how does the Furniture Bank work?

 - Generous community members like you donate their gently-used furniture and household goods to the CARITAS Furniture Bank.
 Those goods are then redistributed to clients in need on the verge of homelessness or just moving into a permanent living situation.